kichiki/finsta360/README.md

 And it works! at least for my case.

 I hope this would help some people suffering from the same situation.

+# How does it work?
+From (only and possibly incomplete) `mdat` data, this script regenerates the sample tables for H264 and AAC streams, and reconstructs `moov` with the help of reference `moov` from the complete MP4 from the same camera.

+That is, this script is for MP4 files encoded with H264 and AAC.

+Note that this script is only for Insta360 [ONE X](https://www.insta360.com/product/insta360-onex), but the technique is applicable to MP4 files with H264/AAC.

 # How to use?
 All you need is python.